 Soy-free and gluten-free popcorn chicken

-If you’re celiac and missing Taiwanese Popcorn Chicken, make this paleo and gluten-free recipe.
+If you’re celiac and missing Asian fried chicken, make my paleo and gluten-free Taiwanese popcorn chicken recipe!
 I’ve replaced the usual soy-sauce based marinade with a doctored-up version of my super-versatile All-Purpose Stir-Fry Sauce and believe me: the taste is spot-on!
 Also, the batter is naturally gluten-free—it’s just potato starch.
 And if you’re avoiding nightshades, the potato starch can easily be substituted with tapioca starch (though the resulting coating won’t be as crispy).

 What’s the secret to perfect fried chicken?